-Heath and Safety Consequence Examples Environment Consequence Exam ples Critical Life-threatening injury: Requires immediate life-preserving rescue action.
+Heath and Safety Consequence Examples Environment Consequence Exam ples Critical Critical Life-threatening injury: Requires immediate life- preserving rescue action.
 If action is not applied in an immediate fashion, would likely result in death.
 Usually requires the intervention of emergency response personnel.
 Some common examples include significant blood loss, damage to brain or spinal cord, use of CPR or AED, chest or abdominal trauma affecting vital organs and serious burns.
 Life-altering injury: Results in permanent and significant loss of a major body part or organ function that permanently changes or disables that person's normal life.
 Some examples include significant head injuries, spinal cord injuries, paralysis, major amputations, catastrophic bone fractures and serious burns.
 Persistent, severe environmental damage that will lead to a loss of commercial, recreational use or loss of natural resources over a wide area.
 Spill resulting in pollution of a large part of river estuary and extensive clean-up and remediation measures.
 Contamination to useable potable water source.
-Serious • Serious Injury: An injury with an internally determined severity score of >0.35; contact EH&S for more information.
+Serious Serious Serious Injury: An injury with an internally determined severity score of >0.35; contact EH&S for more information.
 Lost time incident: Lost time incidents: are work-related injuries that render the injured person temporarily unable to perform any regular job or restricted work activity on any day (including normal days off, holidays, etc.) after the day on which the injury occurred.
-Serious Severe environmental damage that will require extensive measures to restore beneficial use to that environment.
+Severe environmental damage that will require extensive measures to restore beneficial use to that environment.
 Spill that impacts land areas (beaches, wetlands, etc.) requiring clean up operations.
 Offsite groundwater contamination over an extensive area.
 Significant deployment of spill response equipment.
 Highly mobile groundwater contamination onsite or offsite.
 Significant offsite soil impacts requiring extensive measures to remediate.
-Moderate Restricted work: Occurs when, as the result of a work-related injury, a physician or other licensed health care professional (whose practice includes medical diagnosis) recommends that the employee not perform one or more of the routine functions of his or her job or not work the full workday that he or she would otherwise have been scheduled to work.
+Moderate Moderate Restricted work: Occurs when, as the result of a work-related injury, a physician or other licensed health care professional (whose practice includes medical diagnosis) recommends that the employee not perform one or more of the routine functions of his or her job or not work the full workday that he or she would otherwise have been scheduled to work.
 Medical aid: Management and care of an injured or ill worker by a physician or other licensed health care professional for the purpose of managing a work-related injury or illness/exposure, that involves any treatment beyond first aid.
 Some examples include removal of foreign bodies embedded in the eye, physical therapy or chiropractic treatment and an injury requiring sutures.
-Moderate Limited environmental damage that will persist or require clean-up.
+Limited environmental damage that will persist or require clean-up.
 Spill that migrates off lease requiring clean up.
 Spill that results in onsite groundwater contamination.
 Observed off-site effects or damage (e.g., fish kill or damaged vegetation).
 Significant onsite soil impacts requiring remediation.
-Minor • Work activities with only a limited injury potential (e.g., first aid). • First aid: Common examples include using wound coverings such as bandages, Band-AidsTM, gauze pads.
+Minor Minor Work activities with only a limited injury potential (e.g., first aid). • First aid: Common examples include using wound coverings such as bandages, Band-AidsTM, gauze pads.
 Also, cleaning, flushing or soaking wounds on the surface of the skin and using hot or cold therapy.
-Minor Localized and short term impacts but no lasting effect.
+Localized and short term impacts but no lasting effect.
 Small spill that is contained on lease.
-Considerations for Using the Operational Risk M latrix Field-based application-use the operational risk matr ix when: Office-based application-use the op 1
+Considerations for Using the Operational Risk M atrix Field-based application-use the operational risk matri ix when: Office-based application-use the op erational risk matrix when: Vou pood to doviate from an established precedure .
+Upplanned or upanticipated event occurs that result Associac or revising a · Conducting a formal or informal